 The Center for Cosmetic Surgery has 2 offices conveniently located in the Denver metropolitan area.
 One is located just outside of Denver in lovely Golden, Colorado immediately off 6th Ave West and the other is located downtown in Cherry Creek, Denver.
 Please schedule a personal consultation to learn what PAL can do for you.
-Simply call (720) 279-1926 or request your complimentary consultationcomplimentary consultation online.
+Simply call (720) 279-1926 or request your consultationconsultation online.

 Frequently Asked Questions

 The ideal liposuction candidate is someone who has localized areas of fatty deposits but is not obese.
 Liposuction is not a weight-loss operation as much as it is a body-sculpting procedure.
 Areas that are resistant to weight loss and are seemingly genetically predisposed to holding on to fat, such as the saddlebag or hip regions, are ideally suited for liposuction.
 The main limitation of liposuction is suboptimal skin quality.
 If your skin is too lax from previous obesity, pregnancy, or simple aging of the tissues, it may be left hanging loose after the underlying fat is removed.
 Certain areas are more amenable to liposuction than others.
 The best way to determine where liposuction will work for you is to see Dr. Vath, Dr. Wolfe, or Dr. Steinwald at the Center for Cosmetic Surgery in Golden, Colorado.